notedhelms/accelerators/templates/Commission-Calculations/README.md

 # Sales Commission

+* Use with Corticon classic? ✅
+* Use with Corticon.js? ✅
+---
 [Download Rule Assets
 ](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/corticon/templates/blob/main/classic-templates/Commissio-Calculations/Commission%20Calculations.zip)
+---

 _This example illustrates how sales commissions can be calculated using a tiering system whereby sales over quota are rewarded at higher commission rates_